Cooper K. Watson

 He was an unsuccessful candidate for prosecuting attorney of Marion County in 1839.

 He moved to Tiffin, Ohio, and practiced law for twenty years or more.

-Watson was elected as a Republican and Oppositionist to the Thirty-fourth Congress (March 4, 1855 – March 3, 1857).
+Watson was elected as a Republican and Anti-Nebraska to the Thirty-fourth Congress (March 4, 1855 – March 3, 1857).

 He was an unsuccessful candidate for reelection in 1856 to the Thirty-fifth Congress.

 He resumed the practice of law.